Statistical tests

 Fisher's Exact Test for Count Data

-Do not reject the null hypothesis of no association between treatment and response since the p-value is greater than the traditional threshold for significance of 0.05.
+Reject the null hypothesis since the p-value is less than the traditional threshold for significance of 0.05.

 One continuous, one categorical